hrchu/mogilefs-docs/ConfigureMultiNet.md

-﻿#summary Configuring MogileFS for Multiple Networks
+﻿# Configuring MogileFS for Multiple Networks

 **Note:** this guide refers to version 2.35 and higher, and also requires modules which may not be on CPAN as of this writing.